 A Breakdown of College-Aged Mental Health from a Trusted Towson Psychiatrist

-The Association for University and College Counseling Center Directors conducted a survey for college students to understand the scale in which they are experiencing mental health issues and whether or not universities offer adequate mental health resources.
+The Association for University and College Counseling Center Directors conducted a survey for college students to understand the scale in which they are experiencing mental health issues and whether universities offer adequate mental health resources.
 The study found that 21% of counseling center students present severe mental health concerns.
 Despite this high number of students experiencing serious mental health issues, nearly one in five college counseling center directors believe their services are inadequate.

-With this information---in addition to a surplus of other studies on the state of the college mental health crisis---it's clear that mental health is a serious problem at the college level.
+With this information—in addition to a surplus of other studies on the state of the college mental health crisis—it’s clear that mental health is a serious problem at the college level.
 The first step in confronting this crisis?
 Educating ourselves on the issue at hand.
-That's why Bloom Health Centers---a trusted source for Towson psychiatrists and mental health practitioners---are here to break down the most common mental health disorders that college students face today.
+That’s why Bloom Health Centers—a trusted source for Towson psychiatrists and mental health practitioners—are here to break down the most common mental health disorders that college students face today.

 How Anxiety Manifests on a College Campus